Page 5: Design - Adding Points

 Tip: After entering a new item, hold shift and press enter to immediately add another.
 This avoids having to click the Add button again.

 Each selection in the UltraDrop point is displayed as a text string in the drop down list box or selection display.
-To create this text string for each selection item, the Display format string is used.
+To create this text string for each selection item, the appearance or display format string is used.
 The format string can combine one or more Column values into a string of text, potentially adding other punctuation in the process.
-A similar format string is available for the Output of the point from values in Columns, which is recorded in the session database, and seen by other points (such as Math points).
+A similar format string is available for the saved data or output of the point from values in Columns, which is recorded in the session database, and seen by other points (such as Math points).

-The format string is processed by replacing each instance of <%columnname%> with the value associated with that column.
+Thus the format string is created by replacing each instance of <% columnname %> with the specific name associated with that column.

 The UltraDrop point supports multiple-selection in the primary drop list and multiple output of data to Edit points where items can be separated by either a semi-colon, comma or period (full stop) to facilitate composition of reports and output to databases and spreadsheets.
 For example, ending sentences or paragraphs with a period assists composition of statements for reports.